medialab/minet/docs/cli.md

   --follow-meta-refresh                           Whether to follow meta refresh tags.
 Requires to buffer a bit of the response body, so it will slow things down.
   --follow-js-relocation                          Whether to follow typical JavaScript window relocation.
 Requires to buffer a bit of the response body, so it will slow things down.
   --infer-redirection                             Whether to try to heuristically infer redirections from the urls themselves, without requiring a HTTP call.
+  --canonicalize                                  Whether to try to find the canonical url from the html source code of the web page.
+Requires to buffer a bit of the response body, so it will slow things down.
   --only-shortened                                Whether to only attempt to resolve urls that are probably shortened.

 columns being added to the output: